The Taking of Beverly Hills

 The Taking of Beverly Hills is a 1991 American action film directed by Sidney J. Furie and starring Ken Wahl, Matt Frewer, Harley Jane Kozak and Robert Davi.
-In the film, football hero Boomer Hayes (Wahl) battles a group of ex-cops, who are using a chemical spill as a front to rob several homes and bank vaults in Beverly Hills.
-The film also features Pamela Anderson in her first film part in an uncredited role playing a cheerleader.
+The story follows football star "Boomer" Hayes (Wahl), as he battles ex-cops using a chemical spill as a front to plunder Beverly Hills' riches, with the help of a remorseful officer (Frewer) who came close to siding with the bandits.
+A then little known Pamela Anderson makes a brief, uncredited appearance.

+It was intended as an elevated comeback to theatrical work for Wahl, after his mainstream breakthrough on the TV series Wiseguy.
+However, the planned distributor, Orion Pictures, experienced financial troubles and it was only given a limited release by Columbia.
+It was a critical and commercial failure.

 Plot

 One night in Beverly Hills, California, a truck carrying hazardous materials crashes, releasing a deadly chemical.
 The citizens of Beverly Hills are sent to quarantine in a hotel in Century City, while the police and the EPA agents stay behind to keep an eye on the valuables and clean up the town.

-However, the spill is a cleverly executed hoax masterminded by the head of L.A.'s football team, Robert "Bat" Masterson.
+In fact, the spill is a cleverly executed hoax masterminded by the head of L.A.'s football team, Robert "Bat" Masterson.
 The police officers and DEA agents are bitter ex-cops eager for a piece of what the citizens have hoarded from them.
 Within the 70 minutes that it will take for the National Guard to arrive, they plot to loot every home and business in the city.

 However, one man has been forgotten in the rush to get everyone out.
 Aging football player David "Boomer" Hayes was in his hot tub, expecting to get lucky, when his lady friend, Laura Sage went to see what was going on and was taken in the rush to evacuate everyone.
 The officers thought that "Boomer" was her dog, but checked anyway.
 After taking care of one of the cops sent to kill him, Boomer is trapped in the hot tub by an officer, but before he can shoot him, he's shot from behind.

 Ed Kelvin, a cop in on the whole thing but disgusted by the ruthless murder of the Mayor (he was told there would be no killing), fills in Boomer on the whole situation, and Boomer decides to help bring in the real police, who are locked in the station's hazmat suit room.
 Donning his jersey, injecting cortizone for his bum knee, and enlisting Kelvin's help, Boomer will spend the next 70 minutes attempting to stop the robbery and bring Masterson to justice, while evading ex-cops and the hired thug Benitez, who has commandeered a SWAT tank and is gunning for Boomer and Kelvin.